*Latest Operational Update* We're Hiring! Combined Ground Blessing for 2nd George Hammond Build & a Fund for Humanity Build

 July 17, 2017 In All Posts, Construction, Development, Events, Global Village, In The News, Uncategorized, Volunteers

-It Takes a Village… by Kris Medina
+It Takes a Village… by Kris Lewis

 It takes a village…. to create “a world where everyone has a decent place to live.”
 In May, it was a “village” of Pikes Peak Habitat Global Village volunteers with a trip to the Caribbean island nation of Trinidad and Tobago.
 Together, the Pikes Peak Habitat volunteers, the future homeowner, and three Trinidadian construction site supervisors began the process of building an affordable home and bringing a “world” of strength, stability, and self-reliance through shelter to Norma Wolcott.